 If after 3 weeks, you still haven’t reached baseline, or if your baby gets drastically worse, you can switch up your foods.
 Its possible that one of the TED foods you are eating is actually one of the trigger foods.
 You can either switch up all your foods or try swapping out one food at a time.
 When I started my TED, I did quinoa, sweet potatoes, cassava flour, pears and olive oil.
 I diced and oiled the sweet potatoes and roasted them, tossed them with cooked quinoa and then made cassava flour tortillas.
 It was not tasty, I promise.
 Unfortunately for us, my daughter got terrible diarrhea and I strongly suspected the quinoa so I switched it out with some local grass fed, grass finished lamb.
 Within a week, the major diarrhea and reflux were GONE.
 I was in shock.

-Our pediatrician noticed the change immediately.
+Our pediatrician also noticed the change immediately.
 After a few weeks on TED, my daughter became a joyful, chatty, content baby.
 She was no longer up all night, no longer screaming, no longer miserable.
+She still had some digestive issues and slimy diapers so I knew we weren’t in the clear yet.
+It took almost 6 months to reach full baseline where all of her problems were gone and I attribute that to just needing time to heal her body.

 Once you reach baseline (or sorta-baseline, in our case), the journey is just beginning.
 Now you have to come up with a long term plan.
 Once you reach baseline and are ready to add foods in, its important to add the most nutrient dense foods that you can.
 You also have to choose items that are low risk.
 Its quite a challenge!
 My TED foods, which include salmon, sweet potatoes and eggs are all incredibly nutrient dense.
 No wasted calories here.

 My recommendation is to sit down with a pen and paper and look up the nutritional content of your TED foods.
-Write out every single nutrient they contain and the totals found in the amount you are eating daily.
+(There is also an app called “Cronometer that will do this for you) Write out every single nutrient they contain and the totals found in the amount you are eating daily.
 Add up all your foods and then check against the FDA’s recommended daily allowance charts.
 This is important to identify nutritional deficiencies in your diet to determine what foods you should attempt to add.
 Alternatively, you may consider consulting with a nutritionist to monitor your foods.

 Note: you most likely will not be able to take any vitamins or supplements while trying to reach baseline on your TED.
 If you take daily medications, you’ll need to account for that as many medications contain ingredients that baby may be sensitive to.
 Please DO NOT stop taking any necessary medications or vitamins without first talking with your doctor, but if you are having trouble reaching baseline, an ingredient in your medication may be a culprit.
 You may need to try a different type/brand or you may need to have it compounded by a pharmacy.
 To give you an example of this, my daughter is VERY corn sensitive and I took a homeopathic OTC cold remedy and she started refluxing right after nursing.
 As it turns out, the medicine had corn starch as a stabilizer.
 So this is something to keep in mind.